 The fiscal year 2014 H-1B quota opens on April 1, 2013 for petitions with an H-1B employment start date of at least October 1, 2013.
 Similar to previous years, the H-1B quota for fiscal year 2014 will be limited to 65,000.
 An additional 20,000 numbers will be available for individuals who have earned a U.S. Master's or higher degree.
 Due to the improving economy and the fact that the quota has been met more quickly in the past few years, our firm is anticipating that this year's H-1B quota will be met during the initial filing period from April 1, 2013 to April 7, 2013.
 Additionally, if the U.S. Citizenship & Immigration Services (USCIS) receives petitions in excess of the available numbers, the USCIS may have to conduct a random selection process to determine which petitions will be accepted under the H-1B quota.
-The last time that the USCIS had to run a random selection process in the H-1B quota is met during the initial filing period of April 1, 2013 through April 7, 2013 and the H-1B quota is met during this initial filing period, the earliest date upon which employers will be able to file H-1B quota petitions will be April 1, 2014 for an H-1B employment start date of October 1, 2014.
-Because our firm is anticipating that the H-1B quota will be met during the initial filing period, we are encouraging employers to begin the H-1B process at this time so that the employers are ready to file their H-1B quota opens on April 1, 2013.
+The last time that the USCIS had to run a random selection process in the H-1B quota was in fiscal year 2009 when the USCIS received more than 165,000 petitions.
+If employers fail to file their H-1B quota petitions during the initial filing period of April 1, 2013 through April 7, 2013 and the H-1B quota is met during this initial filing period, the earliest date upon which employers will be able to file H-1B quota petitions will be April 1, 2014 for an H-1B employment start date of October 1, 2014.
+Because our firm is anticipating that the H-1B quota will be met during the initial filing period, we are encouraging employers to begin the H-1B process at this time so that the employers are ready to file their H-1B quota petitions when the quota opens on April 1, 2013.